agentsea/r1-computer-use/README.md

 ## Overview

-The primary challenge of this project is providing robust enough reward signals to induce reasoning.
-R1 relies heavily on hard-verifiable rewards, which are not available at scale in real world GUI interactions.

-R1-Computer-Use implements a novel architecture where both actor and reward models explicitly reason about computer interactions.
-Based on insights from DeepSeek-R1 and OpenR1, we demonstrate that explicit reasoning in both models leads to more robust and interpretable computer use.
+r1-computer-use is an experimental project that applies large-scale Reinforcement Learning techniques—similar to those outlined in DeepSeek-R1 to computer usage scenarios.
+The primary goal is to train an agent to interact with a computer environment (e.g., file system, web browser, command line) while utilizing a neural reward model to validate the correctness of the agent’s actions and reason about intermediate steps.

 ## Architecture

+DeepSeek-R1 has shown that large language models can develop powerful reasoning skills through iterative reward optimization.
+Traditionally, such projects rely on hard verifiers or rule-based scripts to determine correctness in tasks like math or coding.
+However, these methods can be too narrow for more general, open-ended tasks such as “using a computer.”

+We aim to replace hard-coded verifiers with a neural reward model that itself reasons about whether or not the agent’s actions are correct or helpful.

-Both models follow a three-step cycle which can be seen as an extention of [ReACT](https://react-lm.github.io/) into reinforcement learning.
+Both the actor and reward models follow a three-step cycle which can be seen as an extention of [ReACT](https://react-lm.github.io/) into reinforcement learning.

 <img src="./static/rac.svg" alt="diagram" width="500">